vseloved/vseloved.github.io/talks/prj-interative-nlp-in-lisp/interactive-nlp-in-lisp.md

 * Works at Google Deep Mind

-## Appendix: Some Code Usef in the Presentation
+## Appendix: Code from the Presentation

 See [here](prj-int-nlp.lisp)